livesup-dev/livesup/README.md

 ## Seeding

-Since we don't have a proper

 Since we don't have a proper UI yet to manage all the components.
-The easiest way to seed the app is to use an YAML definition.
+The easiest way to seed the app is to use a YAML definition.
 You can see the demo [here](/docs/demo-seed.yaml).

 There are 2 ways you can import that file.
 * Console